yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 can use this vulnerability to recover the recipient's private key.

 For mitigations, see <xref target="validate-inputs"/>.

+## Multiplicity of JSON encodings

+Previous versions of the JSON format such as the obsoleted {{RFC7159}}
+allowed several different character
+encodings: UTF-8, UTF-16 and UTF-32.
+This is not the case anymore, with the latest standard {{RFC8259}} only allowing UTF-8.
+However older implementations may result in the JWT being misinterpreted by its recipient, and this could be used by a malicious sender to bypass the recipient's validation checks.

+For mitigations, see <xref target="use-utf8"/>.

 ## Substitution Attacks ## {#substitution}